 Greg Raymond from Insurance Hero echoes Graham’s sentiments, and adds that it, “may have a small impact [on rates] but that trend should get reversed once people get back to work.”

-The truth is that home insurance has been underpriced for a long time.
-If claims, much like the tides, keep rising, without the political intervention to limit rate increases, expect rates to climb.
+The truth is home insurance has been underpriced for a long time.
+If claims keep rising, without the political intervention to limit rate increases, expect rates to climb further.

 We can’t stress enough – read your policy and understand your risks.
 For instance, flood insurance isn’t as comprehensive as you think.
-A typical home insurance policy covers you for a burst pipe.
+A typical home insurance policy covers you for a burst pipe (if your heating is on).
 It likely does not cover you for a sewer backup, snowmelt, or rising bodies of water entering into your home.
 You can protect yourself with a sewer backup valve, waterproofing your home, and diverting water away with upgraded eavestroughs.
 But even with the mechanical upgrades, you might want to think about adding water protection endorsements to your policy for these risks, especially if you live near water.
 Don’t expect your insurer to pay, if you’re not correctly insured.

 Will shopping habits change for insurance after the pandemic?